koknat/dif/README.md

                               dif file -stdout <options> | another_script
                           If -stdin is given, then -stdout is assumed

-    File formats:
-        dif will automatically uncompress files from these formats into intermediate files:
-            .gz
-            .bz2
-            .xz
-            .zip  (single files only)

     Default compare tool:
-        The default compare GUI is meld
+        The default compare GUI is kompare
         To change this, create the text file ~/.dif.defaults with one of these content lines:
             gui: gvimdiff
             gui: tkdiff